andreahowes/WeatherApp/README.md

 # WeatherApp

-An (in-progress) Java application that notifies the user every morning at a certain time if they will need an umbrella that day.
-The user can enter their location and the time they want the reminder each morning.
+A Java application that tells the user the current temperature in Louisville.
 The API endpoints are secured with oAuth2.
 The user enters their clientId and password in exchange for a token that allows access to the resource server.